 - If something is too abstract or fantastical for you, you'll probably ignore it.

 - You have a deep love of facts and how things are processed.
-You have a mechanical mind, but there's a lot of things where this approach is not applicable.
+You have a mechanical mind, but there are a lot of things where this approach is not applicable.

 - You have more of an eye for details than for big-picture thinking.
 You get confused when people jump around between topics in conversations.

 - You tend to isolate yourself into a narrow and lonely experience.
 (Try to be more open-minded.
-You may have to face your fears in order to grow and enjoy life more rather than only focusing on a single mechanical project.)
+You may have to face your fears in order to grow.
+Don’t hide by focusing on a single mechanical project.)

-- If you haven't shown your significant other your multiple dark moody sides — don't marry them just yet.
-They need to know more about how intense your personality is before they commit.
-Also, don't slack heavily in the relationship just because it's the easy thing to do.
+- If you haven’t shown your significant other your multiple dark moody sides — don’t marry them just yet.
+They need to know more about your personality before they commit.
+Also, don’t slack heavily in the relationship just because it’s the easy thing to do.